 The master of science degree is offered on the Reynolda campus in biology, chemistry, computer science, health and exercise science, and physics.
 On the Bowman Gray campus, this degree is offered in biomedical engineering, comparative medicine, clinical and population translational sciences, and molecular medicine and translational science.
+A master of science degree in biomedical science is an option in certain circumstances for students currently enrolled in Tracks 4, 5 and 6 with approval of the program director.

 Residence Requirement.
 In general, a minimum of 12 months of full-time work or its equivalent in residence is required for the master's degree.
-For students who have already completed part of their graduate work, appropriate adjustment of the residence requirement can be made by the Graduate

-Council.
 The total allowable time for completion of the degree must not exceed six years.

 Course Requirements.
 A master of science degree candidate must have a minimum of 30 semester-hours of graduate credit.
 This minimum requirement can include no more than six hours of research.
-For the Reynolda Campus, at least 12 of the 24 hours in coursework (not counting thesis research) required for the degree must be in courses numbered 700 or above.
+For the Reynolda Campus, at least 12 of the 24 hours in coursework (not counting thesis research or GRD classes) required for the degree must be in courses numbered 700 or above.
 The remaining 12 hours may be in either 600-level, 700-level or 800-level courses.
+Some programs require more than 30 hours for graduation.
+These requirements are listed at the beginning of the program section.